tyolab/antelope/nodejs/README.md

-# antelope_node
+# antelope-search

+## For Developer

-## SWIG
+### SWIG

-Only node version 5.x is supported.
+New node versions are supported.

 ## Usage

 ## Prebuilt Library
-In the "lib" folder, there is a prebuilt library for linux with libc.
+In the "bin" folder, there are prebuilt libraries for linux with libc.

-## Developing
+### Developing